Telight

 From conventional to super-resolution microscopy

-LiveCodim is a universal, super-resolution imaging platform designed to interface with any standard fluorescence microscope.
-It is the solution for live-cell imaging with high resolution and low phototoxicity.
+LiveCodim is the universal 3-in-1 imaging platform for wide-field, confocal and super resolution microscopy.
+It is designed to interface with any standard fluorescence microscope and is the solution for live cell imaging with high resolution and low phototoxicity.

 Read more